AbirChakraborty1703/LIFE-LINK/README.md

 data, improving patient care and digital healthcare efficiency.

-Clone the repo and type npm install to install all dependencies included in the three main folders!!!!!!!!
+Clone the repo and type npm install to install all dependencies included in the three main folders!!!!!